Faheem-Haider/AI-Chatbot-with-LLM-Integration/README.md

 <h3>Step 6: Configure and Turn On the Dyno</h3>
 <p>Navigate to the Overview tab in Heroku and configure and turn on the dyno.</p>
 <h3>Step 7: Start Chatting!</h3>
-<p>Your ChatGPT Telegram Bot is now ready!
-Start chatting with it on Telegram and enjoy the conversational AI experience.</p>
+<p>Your Bot is now ready!
+Start the conversational AI experience.</p>
-<p>Follow these steps and deploy your own ChatGPT Telegram Bot today!</p>

 <div align="center">
   <a href="https://www.instagram.com/_de_rossi__/"